RuBoMa/ascii-art-web-github/ascii-art-web/README.md

 Start the Server: Run the following command in your terminal to start the server: go run main.go

 Open in Browser: In your browser, navigate to http://localhost:8080

+After page is live, just simply type text to the input field and press "generate"

 Generate ASCII Art: